gereeter/auth/README.md

 A proof of password and session key security should essentially follow as the composition of proofs given in three papers,
 - "OPAQUE: An Asymmetric PAKE Protocol Secure Against Pre-Computation Attacks", section 4, by Stanislaw Jarecki, Hugo Krawczyk, and Jiayu Xu,
 - "Highly-Efficient and Composable Password-Protected Secret Sharing (Or: How to Protect Your Bitcoin Wallet Online)", section 3, by Stanislaw Jarecki, Aggelos Kiayias, Hugo Krawczyk, and Jiayu Xu,
-- and "Simple Password-Based Encrypted Key Exchange Protocols" by Michel Abdalla and David Pointcheval, which prove the security of compoosing a secure aPAKE with an OPRF, the security of the OPRF we use, and the security of the PAKE we use, respectively.
+- and (TODO: switching to AuCPace) "Simple Password-Based Encrypted Key Exchange Protocols" by Michel Abdalla and David Pointcheval, which prove the security of compoosing a secure aPAKE with an OPRF, the security of the OPRF we use, and the security of the PAKE we use, respectively.
 Due to the random oracle assumption, adding extra parameters to the final key derivation step cannot harm security.
 Session key security implies secrecy of the salt for the user key, since it is wrapped in a strong authenticated encryption algorithm and will never be revealed (`ExposeSession` only returns `K_session`, not `K_serverauth`), and so using the random oracle assumption again, revealing the user key can also not harm the